By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Can you wash polyester and cotton the same way?

 Not quite.
-Cotton can handle hot water; polyester should be washed in warm or cold water to avoid damage.
-Both can be machine washed, but check care labels for drying temperature — polyester can melt or distort at high heat.
+Cotton can handle hot water without damage; polyester should be washed in warm or cold water to avoid distortion or shrinkage.
+Both can be machine washed, but check care labels for drying temperature since polyester can warp at high heat.
+Air-drying is safe for both fabrics and extends the life of either material.

 Are cotton sheets worth the extra cost?